 We take a look at the advantages and disadvantages of joint cards.
 And explore an alternative option that allows almost the same benefits as a joint card, without as much risk.

-Compare credit cards from a range of banks.
+Compare credit card offers from a range of Australian banks on Finty.

 In this guide